icirja/backbone.decorator/README.md

 # Usage

-Decorators can be defined for backbone views, models and collections.
+## Decorators can be defined for backbone views, models and collections.

-Decorators can also be passed as an option to the backbone entity constructor.

 A decorator must be a function.

-A decorator property can be a function or an object.

 ```js
 var Backbone = require('backbone');